Bathrooms / By Kerry O'Brien / August 24, 2016

 The kitchen was where the majority of the hard work happened.
 Our expert team was able to match my every demand.
 We re-centered the sink on the windows, removed a dropped ceiling section just above the windows, and gained upper cabinets by replacing the double wall ovens with a more conventional range.
 We saved a ton on appliances with some lucky timing with a big sale at Thermador, and chose a refrigerator, gas range, recirculating hood, and dishwasher from their Professional Series line.

 The custom cabinets, again made from real wood, fit perfectly and are of incredible quality.
 We ordered the Kohler sink from Wayfair and the Rohl faucet from Nassau Suffolk Hardware.
 Our experts helped us choose Caesarstone quartz countertops instead of a pricier granite or marble, and we are impressed with their quality.
 Under-cabinet lighting and a few LEDs above the sink, in addition to the overhead fixture, make for lots of different ways to light the kitchen at night.
-The kitchen alone makes the entire apartment feel new and fresh, and its traditional accents (crown moulding and the custom bevel on the countertops) keep it in the same design family as the rest of the apartment.
+The kitchen alone makes the entire apartment feel new and fresh, and its traditional accents (crown molding and the custom bevel on the countertops) keep it in the same design family as the rest of the apartment.

 In the bedroom and living room, we carefully selected vintage rugs to soften the newly wood-clad floors.
 Custom millwork radiator covers with picture-frame molding and Caesarstone tops replaced falling-apart metal enclosures for the A/C and heaters under the windows.
 Each has a powder-coated metal grill inset into the top and they act as gorgeous shelves to display a few more curios.
 These new units alone make the apartment look so much better!